What is a chaplain?

 Where can you find a chaplain?

-The Chaplains' office is in Brock Hall room 1262, but most chaplains also have other spaces they use.
+The University Multifaith Chaplains Association office is in Brock Hall room 1262, but most chaplains also have other spaces they use.
 If you are looking for a particular faith tradition, the contact information for each chaplain can be found on their individual pages.
 If you are looking for more general information (or aren't sure which chaplain offers what you're looking for), you are welcome to contact the Coordinating Chaplain, Craig O'Brien.